Astrovirology: Mechanisms

 The most widely accepted form would be lithopanspermia, which focuses on the expulsion of organic material from meteorites crashing onto planetary surfaces.
 Lithopanspermia is supported by much evidence provided from Martian meteorites, which have been seen to contain organic compounds.
 Additionally, laboratory simulations have shown that these explosive events could expel viruses and organic matter into space and possibly seeding life there.

 Similar to lithopanspermia, the cometary panspermia model developed by Fred Hoyle and Chandra Wickramasinghe proposes that comets are the primary form of transportation and serve as incubators.
 Comets are rich in materials like water and possess a greater diversity of organic compounds.
-Research on cometary dust from the Stardust Mission revealed the presence of fossilized microorganisms with genetic similarity to terrestrial microbes.
+Research on carbonaceous chondrites may suggest the presence of fossilized microorganisms.

 Moving beyond celestial bodies, radiopanspermia, offers an alternative pathway for interspace travel through radiation pressure from stars.
 This theory was developed in 1903 by Svante Arrhenius and proposes that microscopic particles, like bacteria or viruses, could be constantly propelled by the photons emitted from stars.
 These photons act similarly to winds pushing a sail, transferring their momentum to the particles and accelerating them throughout space.